APPENDICES

 Eva Semere died near Breaux Bridge, St. Martin Parish, at age 8 months in August 1863.
 The priest who recorded the girl's burial did not give her parents' names.

-Celizie Semere gave birth to daughter Virginie near Breaux Bridge in January 1870; the priest who recorded the girl's baptism did not give the father's name.
+Célizie Semere gave birth to daughter Virginie near Breaux Bridge in January 1870.
+The priest who recorded the girl's baptism did not give the father's name.

 Valéry or Vainie Semere married Charlotte Henry probably in the early 1870s, place unrecorded.
 Their son Joseph was born near Arnaudville, St. Landry Parish, in March 1872, and Athamas near Breaux Bridge, St. Martin Parish, in January 1873.